dngu7/dngu7.github.io/_pages/cv.md

 ======
 * B.S. in Science and Business, University of Technology Sydney, 2013
 * M.S. in Information Technology (Artificial Intelligence), University of New South Wales, 2020
-* Ph.D in Computer Science, University of New South Wales, Current
+* Ph.D in Computer Science, University of New South Wales, 2023 (expected)

 Publications
 ======